Dynamical-Systems-Laboratory/ABM-COVID-Mobility/README.md

 The code was developed and tested on MacOS and Linux, some of its parts may not be compatible with Windows.

 Compiler requirement is availability of the C++11 standard.
-Python version used througout the development was 3.6, other 3.X version should work as well.
+Python version used througout the development was 3.6 and 3.8, other 3.X version should work as well.

 ## Tests